James Furlong: Hull City

 Furlong signed for EFL Championship side Hull City for an undisclosed fee on 1 September 2023.

-AFC Wimbledon (loan)
+AFC Wimbledon loan

 On 29 July 2024, Furlong joined League Two side AFC Wimbledon on a season-long loan.

+Maribor

+Furlong signed for Slovenian PrvaLiga side NK Maribor on the 9 February 2026.
+However he failed to make a single appearance for the club, being an unused substitute 7 times and was released at the end of the 2025–26 season.